Guide to Epilating

 7. Epilation is convenient

-8. Epilating is a ZERO WASTE method of hair removal
+8. Epilating is a LOW WASTE method of hair removal

 There is nothing to buy regularly or to throw away with epilation.
-It’s the most Earth-friendly as you can get when it comes to hair removal.
+It’s as Earth-friendly as you can get when it comes to hair removal.

 Recommended Epilator Models and Brands